 POP-CORN-STYLE CHICKEN FINGERS

-Ideal for popping into packed lunch boxes or pepping up a picnic, these tasty bites also make perfect finger food for toddlers.
+Ideal for kids lunches, these tasty bites also make perfect finger food for toddlers.
 Mix soft cheese with some grated Cheddar cheese and chopped fresh chives or parsley.
 Lightly crush cereal such as Rice snaps or Malt Wheats.
 With wet hands (to prevent sticking), roll the cheese into walnut-sized balls then roll in the crushed cereal.
 If liked place on cocktail sticks with cubes of fresh pineapple of wedges of apple.